Anthony Valencia

-Anthony Lenín Valencia Bajaña (born 21 July 2003) is an Ecuadorian professional footballer who plays as a midfielder for Belgian club Royal Antwerp.
+Anthony Lenín Valencia Bajaña (born 21 July 2003) is an Ecuadorian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Flamengo and the Ecuador national team.

-Career
+Club career

+Early career

 Born in the Ecuadorean city of Guayaquil, Valencia began his footballing career with Deportivo Azogues, training with the Azogues-based side from 2013 until 2014.
 He went on to join Independiente del Valle in 2017, and represented the club's youth side at the U-20 Copa Libertadores, with his performances earning him a place in The Guardian's "Next Generation 2020", highlighting the best young players in world football.

+Royal Antwerp

-On 8 June 2022 it was announced that Valencia would join Belgian club Royal Antwerp on a 4 year deal.
+On 8 June 2022 it was announced that Valencia would join Belgian club Royal Antwerp on a 4-year deal.
 He notched his first assist for the club in his second appearance for the club; providing the pass for Radja Nainggolan's second goal in a 3–1 win over Norwegian opposition Lillestrøm in the UEFA Europa Conference League on 4 August 2022.
 The following month, he scored his first goal for the club; after an attack by Royal Antwerp, the attempted clearance from a Westerlo defender rebounded off forward Vincent Janssen and fell for Valencia, who headed the ball past goalkeeper Sinan Bolat.

+Flamengo

+On 1 September 2026 Brazilian club Flamengo officially announced the signing of Valencia after agreeing to pay a €5m transfer fee.
+He arrived at the club as substitute of his compatriot Gonzalo Plata who recently left Flamengo.

+International career

+On 31 May 2026, Valencia was selected in the 26-man squad for the 2026 FIFA World Cup.